-As the name suggests, the FAFSA is a free form.
+As the name suggests, the FAFSA form is free.
 There is no need to pay anybody for help filing the FAFSA.

-Thus, there is a 21-month period during which the FAFSA can be filed.
+Thus, there is a typically a 21-month period during which the FAFSA can be filed.

-It is best to file the FAFSA as soon as possible on or after October 1.
+However, it is best to file the FAFSA as soon as possible once it becomes available.
 Students who file the FAFSA during the first three months tend to get double the grants, on average, of students who file the FAFSA later.

-File the FAFSA every year, even if you go nothing other than student loans last year.
+File the FAFSA every year, even if you got nothing other than an unsubsidized loan last year.
 More than 2 million students who don’t file the FAFSA would have qualified for a Federal Pell Grant – more than a third of non-applicants – and 1.2 million would have qualified for the maximum Federal Pell Grant.

 How to File the FAFSA

-To file the FAFSA, first get an FSA ID from fsaid.ed.gov.
+To file the FAFSA, first get a federal student aid ID (FSA ID) from fsaid.ed.gov.
 The FSA ID is a username and password that is used to electronically sign the FAFSA.
-The student and parents should each get their own FSA ID.
+Students and parents should each get their own FSA ID.
 Do not share your FSA ID with anybody.

-The FAFSA can be filed online at fafsa.ed.gov.
+The FAFSA application can be filed on the FAFSA website, fafsa.ed.gov.
 There is also a mobile version called myStudentAid that is available on the App Store for iOS devices and on Google Play for Android devices.
 Most families can complete the FAFSA in 30-60 minutes, including the time needed to gather documents needed to complete the FAFSA.

-The IRS Data Retrieval Tool can be used to transfer information from your federal income tax returns into the FAFSA.
-Not only does this simplify the FAFSA by answering about a quarter of the questions, but it reduces the likelihood that your FAFSA will be selected for verification.
-Any data elements that are transferred from the IRS are not subject to verification.
+The IRS Direct Data Exchange will be used to transfer tax information from your federal income tax returns into the FAFSA.
+This is mandatory under the new simplified FAFSA.
+Not only does this simplify the FAFSA by automatically answering many of the questions, but it reduces the likelihood of error.

-You will receive a Student Aid Report (SAR) a few days to a few weeks after you file the FAFSA, depending on whether you filed the FAFSA online, signed the FAFSA with an FSA ID and provided your email address on the FAFSA.
-The SAR provides an opportunity to correct errors on the FAFSA.
-The SAR also includes the expected family contribution (EFC), a measure of the family’s financial strength.
+You will receive a FAFSA Submission Summary a few days to a few weeks after you file the FAFSA.
+The Summary provides an opportunity to correct errors on the FAFSA.
+It also includes the Student Aid Index (SAI), a measure of the family’s financial strength.